kmarkley/Indigo-Timed-Devices/README.md

 Not sure there is an obvious example for this, but I do find it useful in a few situations, especially when I don't want on/off triggers to fire too close together.

+#### Alive Timer devices

+These devices track whether single device or variable is ***alive*** and become OFF when the tracked entity hasn't changed for a user-defined period of time.

+Once configured, these devices are just ON or OFF to reflect whether or not some other device or variable has been seen within some pre-set period of time.

+The obvious use is battery-powered devices like sensors.
+Unlike the other device types, these will react to heartbeats even if none of devices states have changed value.

 ## Plugin configuration

 * **Show Timer**